phylum-dev/cli/extensions/npm/README.md

 - Commands that modify neither `package.json` nor `package-lock.json` will be passed through to `npm` directly.

-## Caveats

-Unlike the `npm` CLI, this extension needs to be launched in the directory that contains the `package.json` and `package-lock.json` files.
-Launching it from any of its subdirectories will result in an error.

 [phylum]: https://phylum.io
 [phylum-cli]: https://github.com/phylum-dev/cli
 [npm]: https://www.npmjs.com/